daleao/sdv/Redux/README.md

 # Compatibility

-All modules should be fully multiplayer-ready.
+All modules should be fully multiplayer-ready as long as all players have it installed.
 Not Android-compatible.

 # Installation and Update